 Our personal injury lawyers can meet with you in Ottawa for a free initial consultation.
 Call 1-877-573-3563

 Elements of a Personal Injury Claim

-Ottawa personal injury attorneys compile evidence that establishes who caused the accident as well as the value of their client’s damages.
-They work with accident reconstruction experts, seek out and secure any available surveillance video, work with medical experts who can testify about their injuries, and collect evidence of their lost wages and reduced earning capacity, such as medical reports and earning statements.
+Ottawa personal injury attorneys will help compile evidence that establishes who is liable for the accident and assess the value of their client’s damages.
+They will work with accident reconstruction experts and medical experts that can testify for your case.
+The attorneys will also obtain any available surveillance videos and collect evidence of your lost wages and reduced earning capacity.

-All of this is to establish these four elements of personal injury claims:
+All of this is to establish these four essential elements of a personal injury claim: